 The primary purpose of the ICJ is to render opinions on international legal disputes between States.
-These cases may only be submitted by States that have accepted the jurisdiction of the ICJ.
+Only States that have accepted the jurisdiction of the ICJ may submit cases.
 Another purpose of the ICJ is to clarify significant international legal questions brought to it by the UN General Assembly and the Security Council.
-When a UN body brings an issue before the Court, they are requesting an Advisory Opinion.
+When a UN body brings an issue before the Court, it is requesting an advisory opinion.
 The ICJ does not have authority to decide disputes involving individuals, the public, or private organizations, although the Court may request that public organizations present information in a case.

-When states have a case before the Court, participants submit written memorials and present oral arguments.
-When the Court is asked to render an Advisory Opinion, interested or assigned parties also submit written memorials and present orally before the Court.
-In both types of cases, interested parties can seek to submit an Amicus Curiae memorial, Latin for "friend of the Court."
-Amicus Curiae memorials may be submitted by any AMUN delegation that seeks to assist the Court in defining the issue.
+When States have a case before the Court, participants submit written memorials and present oral arguments.
+When the Court is asked to render an advisory opinion, interested or assigned parties also submit written memorials and present orally before the Court.
+In both types of cases, interested parties can seek to submit an amicus curiae memorial (Latin for "friend of the Court").
 These memorials may be submitted by states not specifically named in the case.

-Article 38 of the Statute of the ICJ establishes the sources of law to be applied by the Court in resolving disputes in accordance with international law
+Article 38 of the Statute of the ICJ establishes the sources of law to be applied by the Court in resolving disputes in accordance with international law:

-- 1. International Conventions (and treaties); - 2.
-International Custom, as evidence of a general practice accepted as law; and - 3.
-General Principles of Law recognized by civilized States.
+- 1. International conventions (and treaties); - 2.
+International custom, as evidence of a general practice accepted as law; - 3.
+General principles of law recognized by civilized States; and - 4.
+As a subsidiary means, judicial decisions and the teachings of qualified legal scholars.

-Since 1945, the Court has rendered a number of decisions and Advisory Opinions.
+Since 1945, the Court has rendered many decisions and Advisory Opinions.
 Since the Court has no binding enforcement mechanism, not all of the disputing parties have complied with its decisions.
-Despite this condition, the Court's rulings are typically considered as authoritative interpretations of law and have a strong moral and suasive effect on the international legal community.
-The Court's most effective areas have been boundary disputes and providing legal basis for enforcing damage claims by states in disputes involving the use of force (e.g. in Islamic Republic of Iran v.
+Despite this condition, the Court's rulings are typically considered as authoritative interpretations of law and have a strong moral and persuasive effect on the international legal community.
+The Court's most effective areas have been boundary disputes and providing a legal basis for enforcing damage claims by States in disputes involving the use of force (e.g. in Islamic Republic of Iran v.
 United States, and in Libya v.
 Chad).